-Nominated as Best Supporting Actress for playing an aging Hollywood movie star in Youth, Jane Fonda explains why she chose this role.
+Nominated for Best Supporting Actress for playing an aging Hollywood movie star in Youth, Jane Fonda explains why she chose this role.
 “I wanted to work with Paolo Sorrentino even before I read the script, because I had seen Il Divo and The Great Beauty, and directors like this don't come along all the time.
-In my opinion he is in the school of Federico Fellini and Michelangelo Antonioni.”
+In my opinion, he is in the school of Federico Fellini and Michelangelo Antonioni.”

 The daughter of Henry Fonda, Jane started her acting career in the early 60s.
 The Hollywood Foreign Press recognized her potential right away, giving her an International Recognition award “as most likely to achieve prominence during the coming year” in 1962, after her first film, Tall Story by Joshua Logan with Anthony Perkins.